 Like rape, this political repression is about power not sex.
 Seductive patriarchal fantasy and prescriptive subjection create more than fifty shades of grey when it comes to how we all resist domination.
 Your silence is your implicit consent.
 Until I hear otherwise, I won’t know that you don’t agree with the assumed benefits you’ve been reaping all these millennia.

 I have existed within this latitude and longitude (37.8044° N, 122.2697° W) for almost a year now.
-It’s time to unpack and pull the threads of the past into this chapter of our odyssey.
+It’s time to unpack and pull the threads of the past into our odyssey.

-The gravity of this settlement persuades me to acknowledge this tension.
-I surrender to this subtlety.
+The gravity of this settlement persuades me to acknowledge tension.
+I surrender to subtlety.

 In Keeping Things Whole by Mark Strand, he writes: